wpengine/faustjs/packages/next/README.md

   </a>
 </p>

 ⚠️ DEPRECATION NOTICE: We stopped supporting new feature development in favor of the recent version of Faust.
 We will provide ongoing support for critical bugs and vulnerabilities only.
-If you are using the old version of Faust will not see an interruption to your existing sites as the new Faust is in a separate “package”.
+If you are using the old version of Faust, you will not see an interruption to your existing sites as the new Faust is in a separate “package”.
 Read the [following announcement](https://faustjs.org/blog/sprint-22-update) that explains the re-release of Faust.js.

 `@faustjs/next` is part of the Faust.js framework.
 It aids in building Headless WordPress websites with Next.js.